Fishing in Connecticut

 Where to Fish in Connecticut

-In order to make fishing more accessible to everyone, the state stocks several community fishing lakes with channel catfish and trout annually.
-These lakes tend to be in the state’s center, including New Britain, Bristol, Waterbury, and Derby, so you’re never far away from one.
+In order to make fishing more accessible to everyone, Connecticut stocks several community fishing lakes with channel catfish and trout annually.
+These lakes tend to be in the state’s center, including New Britain, Bristol, Waterbury, and Derby.

-The state’s center is home to two rivers that are part of the Atlantic Salmon Management Area, where state officials take action to ensure that excellent salmon fishing exists.
+Connecticut’s center is home to two rivers that are part of the Atlantic Salmon Management Area, where state officials take action to ensure that excellent salmon fishing exists.
 In the northeast corner of the state, you can find many trout management areas, although there are options around the state.
-The eastern part of the state is home to several lakes where you can only fly fish.
-If you’re looking to go fishing in the sea, then consider Long Island Sound.
+The eastern part is home to several lakes where you can only fly fish.
+If you’re looking to go fishing in the sea, then consider the Long Island Sound.

 Camping and Fishing in Connecticut

-Fishing and camping in Connecticut is truly a wonderful treat.
-Ensure that you can identify the different types of fish in the areas where you’ll be fishing.
+Fishing and camping in Connecticut are a treat.
 Trout and salmon often require unique state-issued stamps, so if you plan on catching those, make sure you have the proper permits.

-With so many fruitful options to choose from, figuring out where to fish in Connecticut may seem daunting at first.
-To make the experience even better, look for unique opportunities in state parks designed to teach people how to camp and fish.
+With so many options, figuring out where to go fishing in Connecticut may seem daunting at first.
+Look for unique opportunities in state parks designed to teach people how to camp and fish.
 These special programs often come at a low cost, while others are free.

 With an RV rental, your fishing trip will be a little more comfortable!
 After you’ve spent a long day fishing, grill up your catch right at your campsite.
 Then, retire inside to enjoy all the comforts of home on board your RV.
 Plan your perfect fishing getaway with an RV rental from RVshare.